Get 80% off your plan for your first 3 months*

 Profit margins vs net profit

-• Profit margin: The percentage of revenue that becomes profit
+• Profit margin: the percentage of revenue that becomes profit

 How profit margins work